yongjun21/buffer-ql/README.md

   - Avoid generating many JS objects since skipping full unpacking
 - Introduce a powerful data handling tool that is simple enough to use yet abstract away many complex data operations and optimizations
   - "Lazy" by default
-  - Data operation starts only in the final consumption step
+  - Real data operation starts only in the final consumption step
   - Process data in columns as opposed to the row style that is more common in JavaScript
 - Simple yet powerful language for data schema representation
   - Supports all common data types: